 “The palace sprays some sort of chemical over the area,” Lapis said.
 “It adds to the nastiness of the water, but supposedly it keeps disease at bay.
 And . . . carrion eaters help.”

 “The chemical doesn’t affect them?”

-“It’s meant to attract them, so they ingest it,” Brander snarled.
-“The spray coats the bodies and it’s supposed to make the animals want to eat them.
-I doubt the palace even knows what it’s really supposed to do.
+“It’s meant to attract them, so they ingest it,” Brander muttered.
+“The spray coats the bodies, and it’s supposed to make the animals want to eat them.
+I doubt the palace even knows what it really does.
 They say it prevents disease from spreading, but a scratch or bite from one of the eaters will kill you quick.”
 He waved a hand at their destination.
-“Between the spray and the vermin catchers, the palace keeps disease under control and people can live here.
+“The spray and the vermin catchers keep the nastiness under control and people can live here.
 Even when it rains, there’s no increase in sickness and death, and it seems like there should be, since the run-off seeps into the land and gets into the water.”

 “So people live here,” Caitria said, her voice trembling.
-“Because they can’t afford to live anywhere else?”
+“Because they can’t afford anywhere else?”